Scene+: History

-On September 23, 2022, it was announced that Home Hardware Stores Ltd, whose banners include Home Hardware, Home Hardware Building Centre, Home Building Centre, and Home Furniture, will be joining Scene+ on July 31, 2023.
+In September 2023, Home Hardware began to participate in Scene+.
+In January 2026, it was announced that Shell Canada would join Scene+, ending its participation in Air Miles after 34 years (the Bank of Montreal had announced its replacement of the program with Blue Rewards the same day), with a soft launch in Alberta in March 2026, and a rollout through the remainder of Canada in May.
+As part of the agreement, eligible Scotiabank and Tangerine cardholders would also be eligible for additional discounts at Shell Canada stores.

+In February 2026, it was announced that Scene+ would be extended to Scotiabank subsidiary Tangerine beginning April 20, 2026.
+On May 13, 2026, Cineplex implemented changes to the distribution of Scene+ points at its theatres to disincentivize non-premium purchases, reducing the amount of points earned per-dollar spent on regular movie tickets, concessions, merchandise, and arcade credits from 5 points to 3, and increasing the amount of points earned for "premium" movie tickets from 5 points to 6.

 Points

 Earning and redeeming points is broken down into several categories, movies, shopping, dining, travel, entertainment, and banking.
 Points are generally redeemable for 1 cent per point, but some offers redeem points at a lower value.

 Points can be earned and redeemed for the movie, dining, and entertainment categories at Cineplex cinemas and entertainment establishments (such as The Rec Room) and participating restaurants, including Recipe Unlimited properties.
 For the shopping category, points can be redeemed for gift cards at over 60 retailers or directly at Apple and Best Buy.
 In this category, members can also earn points while shopping online by using Scene+ Rakuten.
 For the travel category, members can earn and redeem points through the Scene+ Travel portal powered by Expedia for travel-related purchases.
 In the banking category, members with eligible Scotiabank debit and credit cards can earn points for every card purchase, and can also convert their points into account credit for their Scotiabank account.
 Scotiabank cardholders can also book with a travel operator and apply Scene+ points to their trip within 12 months.